-The Coronavirus Job Retention Scheme calculator is available to help employers work out how much to claim for in a claim period ending on or before 31 August 2020.
+The Coronavirus Job Retention Scheme calculator is available to help employers work out how much to claim.
 It can be used for most employees who are paid either regular or variable amounts in each pay period.
 In complex cases, the calculator cannot be used.
 Instead, employers will need to work out what to claim using the guidance (or by seeking professional advice from an accountant or tax adviser).
 The Steps to take before calculating your claim and Calculate how much you can claim guides will be of assistance.
-In addition, detailed worked examples are provided here.
-HMRC also offers advice in the form of pre-recorded webinars on their YouTube channel.
+In addition, detailed worked examples are provided here and here.
+HMRC also offers advice via live webinars.